react-gx/gx/README.md

 This library aims to provide you an `easy` and `fast` way to set up and manage the global state of your **`react`** application.

+## Documentation

+You can read the entire [documentation](https://gx.dilane3.com) and see how to use this library perfectly.

+But, If you want to start directly with the library continue reading this small documentation here.

 ## Installation

 You can use `npm` or `yarn` to install this library into your react application.